leiwh/PyFRS/README.md

 pip install PyFRS
 ```

-It runs properly with anaconda and VS Code.
+It runs properly with anaconda/edm and VS Code.

 ## Usage
 The forward and reverse shock modules can be used separately.